 \subsubsection{SAMI-Fornax Dwarf Survey}

 As a reference observational data on dwarf galaxies, we use the recent dynamical sample from the SAMI-Fornax Dwarf Survey (DSAMI, for short), reported in E+22.
 DSAMI is an integral field, high-resolution $R\sim5000$ survey of dwarf galaxies in the Fornax Cluster.
-The surveys provides spectroscopical data for the largest sample of low-mass ($10^7-10^8~M_\odot$) galaxies in a cluster to date.
-The full description of the sample and the spatially resolved stellar radial velocity and velocity dispersion maps, together with their specific stellar angular momentum are given in \citet{SAMI-Fornax-I-Scott2020}, and E+22 provide, in their Table ~1 and 5, the following parameters that we can use as predictive sample: \begin{itemize} \item $M_\star$: the stellar mass within the effective radius, defined by the formula provided by \citet[][Eqn.
+The surveys provide spectroscopical data for the largest sample of low-mass ($10^7-10^8~M_\odot$) galaxies in a cluster to date.
+The full description of the sample and the spatially resolved stellar radial velocity and velocity dispersion maps, together with their specific stellar angular momentum are given in \citet{SAMI-Fornax-I-Scott2020}, and E+22 provides, in Table~1 and~5, the following parameters that we can use as predictive samples: \begin{itemize} \item $M_\star$: the stellar mass within the effective radius, defined by the formula provided by \citet[][Eqn.
 3]{Fornax-stellar-mass} with Chabrie IMF:

 where $M_{\rm r,e}$ is the absolute magnitude inside an effective radius, assuming $\Omega_m=0.3$, $\Omega_\Lambda=0.7$, h=0.7, as cosmology; \item $R_e$: the effective radius obtained from $r$-band GALFIT model \citep{Fornax-size-mag-catalog-2018}.
 We convert it to 3D by $\re=1.33\times R_{e}$; \item $\sigma_e$: the velocity dispersion inside the effective radius.
-Due to the flat dispersion profile they use the velocity dispersion with an aperture of 15'' diameter as a proxy of the \sigre; \item \mdyre\ and \mdre: respectively, the inferences of the total dynamical mass (see details below) and dark matter inside \re.
+Due to the flat dispersion profile, they use the velocity dispersion with an aperture of 15'' diameter as a proxy of the \sigre; \item \mdyre\ and \mdre: respectively, the inferences of the total dynamical mass (see details below) and dark matter inside \re.
 The former is obtained via a simple mass estimator calibrated on the spherical Jeans equation from W+10 with $h=0.702$ from {WMAP5} cosmology: